-In 2002, Samantha Power published A Problem from Hell, an analysis of the United States' understanding of and responses to genocides around the world.
-It is a comprehensive book that covers the history of genocide beginning with the Armenian genocide in 1915 to present day issues.
+In 2002, Samantha Power published A Problem from Hell, her analysis of the United States' comprehension of, and responses to, genocides around the world.
+It is a comprehensive book that covers the history of genocide from the Armenian genocide in 1915 to present day issues.
 One important point Power makes is her suggested cause for increased US interest in anti-genocide laws.
-She attributes this to the newfound awareness that the United States' refusal to engage in discussions about anti-genocide law has damaged its international reputation.49 I point this out as a counter to Japan's response, which has been a widespread disinterest in pursuing anti-genocide legislation.
+She attributes this to the newfound awareness that the United States' refusal to engage in discussions about anti-genocide law has damaged their international reputation.
+I point this out as a counter to Japan's response, which has been a widespread disinterest in pursuing anti-genocide legislation.
 I will expand upon their reasoning in my section addressing politics of memory, but I include this here as an introduction to the idea.

-In 2006, The Responsibility to Protect (R2P) principle was formally endorsed by the United Nations Security Council.50 Secretary General Ban Ki-Moon released a report titled Implementing the Responsibility to Protect that same year, which endorsed the R2P.
-Under R2P, individual governments agreed to do as much as possible to prevent mass atrocities from occurring.
-It is also stated that a UN mandate is required to give legitimacy to any movement to follow R2P, a safeguard against states using it to justify intervention into other countries.51 According to Ban Ki-Moon, cases of R2P being invoked without force outnumber those with force: "If you actually look at the last several years, we've invoked the responsibility to protect, at least on the [UN] Secretariat side eight or nine times.
-Only in one of those cases, with Libya, was it tied to the use of sanctions or military force."52 The Responsibility to Protect is a strong resource to help prevent and address war crimes.
+In 2006, The Responsibility to Protect (R2P) was formally endorsed by the United Nations Security Council.49 Secretary General Ban Ki-Moon released a report titled Implementing the Responsibility to Protect that same year, which endorsed the R2P.
+This was discussed further in 2009.50 Under R2P, individual governments agreed to do as much as possible to prevent mass atrocities from occurring.
+It is also stated that a UN mandate is required to give legitimacy to any movement to follow R2P, a safeguard against states using it to justify intervention into other countries.
+According to Ban Ki-Moon, cases of R2P being invoked without force outnumber those with force: "If you actually look at the last several years, we've invoked the responsibility to protect, at least on the (UN) Secretariat side eight or nine times.
+Only in one of those cases, with Libya, was it tied to the use of sanctions or military force."
+The Responsibility To Protect is a strong resource to help prevent and address war crimes.
 Although R2P has no impact on the Sook Ching, I include it here to suggest that any push towards preventing genocide should be examined critically from all angles.
 For this reason, I have been meticulous with my research and have run my ideas past multiple critics.